Has to be There

 The core problem is an old one: online value measurement definitions are all over the map, so it’s easy to claim value was created by simply inventing a new way to measure success.
 I can’t wait for the day when established test and measurement standards (like using control groups) are adopted in the online space.

 If you’re unfamiliar with using control groups, the simple explanation is this: just because someone was exposed to a message does not mean it changed their intended behavior, as in visiting your site.
 If you want to measure cause and not just correlation, finding the lift or incremental value created by exposure, use control groups – just like in drug testing.
 (11/2014: Google just published a Think piece on this, see #4 in download here).

 Meanwhile, I think it’s quite possible if people keep looking in the awareness / acquisition area, the value of social “beyond what can now be measured”, in many cases, is probably less than the cost of actually measuring it.

 Why this approach?
 Based on my experience, People are Social, Media are not.
 So if you want to derive social value, you use people metrics, not media metrics.

 Using this approach, I have unbridled optimism for the value of social.

 But I won’t go as far as insisting value is there without measuring it properly first.
 Because that’s not how science works.

 P.S.
 There’s lots of real experimental science out there on the effects of social media in the marketing space, have you reviewed it?

-You will find this material to be a treasure trove of new ideas and proper methods worth pursuing in the social measurement space, examples here, here, here, here.
-Get yourself a subscription to Marketing Science or if you are a WAA member, you can request a copy of this fully documented, peer-reviewed scientific experiment on measuring influence at bottom of page.
+You will find this material to be a treasure trove of new ideas and proper methods worth pursuing in the social measurement space, example here on measuring “influence”.
+Get yourself a subscription to the journal Marketing Science or similar.
+If you are a DAA member, you can request a copy of this fully documented, peer-reviewed scientific experiment on measuring influence at bottom of page.